Emma Thompson: Personal life

-Thompson has stated that she feels Scottish, saying: "not only because I am half Scottish but also because I've spent half my life [in Scotland]".
+Thompson has stated that she feels Scottish, "not only because I am half Scottish but also because I've spent half my life [in Scotland]".
 She frequently returns to Scotland and visits Dunoon in Argyll and Bute.
 She owns a home nearby, on the shore of Loch Eck.

 Relationships

 Thompson's first husband was actor and director Kenneth Branagh, whom she met in 1987 while filming the television series Fortunes of War.
-They married in 1989 and proceeded to appear in several films together, with Branagh often casting her in his own productions.
+They married in 1989 and appeared in several films together, with Branagh often casting her in his productions.
 Dubbed a "golden couple" by the British press, their relationship received substantial media coverage.
 The pair attempted to keep the relationship private, refusing to be interviewed or photographed together.
 Thompson and Branagh announced their separation in September 1995.
 They cited their work schedules as the reason, but it later emerged that he was having an affair with actress Helena Bonham Carter.

-Thompson was living alone as her relationship with Branagh deteriorated, and she became depressed.
+Thompson was living alone as her relationship with Branagh deteriorated and she became depressed.
 While filming Sense and Sensibility in 1995, she began a relationship with her co-star Greg Wise.
 On how she was able to overcome her depression, she stated, "Work saved me and Greg saved me.
 He picked up the pieces and put them together again."
-The couple have a daughter, Gaia, who was conceived via in vitro fertilisation when Thompson was 39.
+The couple have a daughter, Gaia, who was conceived via IVF when Thompson was 39.

-Thompson and Wise married in Dunoon in 2003.
+Thompson and Wise married in Dunoon, Scotland, in 2003.
 The family's permanent residence is in West Hampstead, London, on the same road as her childhood home.
-Also in 2003, Thompson and her husband informally adopted a Rwandan orphan and former child soldier named Tindyebwa Agaba.
-They met at a Refugee Council event when he was sixteen, and she invited him to spend Christmas at their home.
-"Slowly", Thompson has commented, "he became a sort of permanent fixture, came on holiday to Scotland with us, became part of the family."
+Also in 2003, Thompson and Wise informally adopted a Rwandan orphan and former child soldier named Tindyebwa Agaba.
+They met at a Refugee Council event when he was sixteen, and Thompson invited him to spend Christmas at their home.
+"Slowly," Thompson has commented, "he became a sort of permanent fixture, came on holiday to Scotland with us, became part of the family."
 Agaba became a British citizen in 2009.
+On 28 February 2020, Thompson and Wise were declared residents of Venice.
+The couple own homes in West Hampstead, London; Scotland; and Venice.

-On 28 February 2020, Thompson and her husband were sworn in as honorary citizens of Venice and became legal residents of Italy as a result.
-The couple had previously purchased a house in the city and indicated their intention to relocate to Italy permanently.
-They retain a home in West Hampstead.
+Thompson reported that on the day her divorce became final, Donald Trump called her unexpectedly while she was in her trailer on the set of the 1998 film Primary Colors, to ask her on a date.
+She later joked that had she accepted, she “could have changed the course of American history!”.